 You can also use the Import () button in the toolbar to add/change user photos.
-This method, however, does not let you select an image directly - you have to specify a source folder and define a proper file name pattern.
+This method, however, does not let you select a source image directly - you have to specify a source folder and define a proper file name pattern.
 That is why importing is more convenient to manage photos for multiple users.
 See this article for details.

 |Fig. 1.
 Adding a photo to an Office 365 user.|

 Once you find and open a local picture (JPEG, BMP, PNG, and GIF files are supported), a built-in photo editor will appear (Fig. 2.).
 You can modify or resize your image and preview the final effect.
 Note that the Previous/Next buttons are active only when you edit pictures for multiple users, as described in this article.

 |Fig. 2.
 The built-in photo editor.|